Will Xavier cover the spread vs. Delaware? Betting Trends, Record ATS

 Sportsbook Promo Codes

+- Xavier has been the favorite in five games this season and won three (60%) of those contests.

-- Xavier has a record of 3-1 when it's favored by -1000 or more by oddsmakers this season.
+- The Musketeers have a record of 3-1 when favored by -750 or more by oddsmakers this season.

-- The oddsmakers' moneyline implies a 90.9% chance of a victory for the Musketeers.
+- Xavier has a 88.2% chance to win this game based on the implied probability of the moneyline.

 Xavier vs. Delaware Over/Under Stats